 The real estate industry has many off-market opportunities to secure a property with equity.
 Firstly, they may consider buying the property outright, and while this is one of the best things to do, the financial and commercial burden can prove to be quite a lot.
-Buying a property isn’t that easy, and while banks and other NBFCs are open to advancing loans, financial planning for the same may take a lifetime, and thus, people are forced to look out for alternatives.
+Buying a property is a challenge, and while banks and other NBFCs are open to advancing loans, financial planning for the same may take a lifetime; thus, people are forced to look for alternatives.

-Once buying and purchasing are out of the question, the next best thing would be to rent or lease a suitable property.
+Once buying and purchasing are out of the question; the next best thing would be to rent or lease a suitable property.
 This involves residing or occupying a specific property for a certain price that needs to be paid over a particular period.
 In most cases, this monthly rent is paid every month.
-You may be compelled to think this is the best form of residence out there, but we would like to point out that risks also exist in this sphere.
+You may feel compelled to think this is the best form of residence out there, but we would like to point out that risks also exist.
 For once, you stand the chance of being served an eviction notice, while the recurring payment can be a pain.

 Chances are that mentioning eviction has aroused your curiosity, and if that is the case, you are in the right place.
 Here, we will look at the various aspects of this situation and its implications for any tenant out there.
 Investors want to exit real estate from the pitfalls of eviction litigation.
 So, let’s get started.

 What is Eviction?

 The relationship between a landlord and a tenant can be particularly complicated, and in most cases, they agree to disagree.
 In most cases, there is a sense of oneness and compassion in such relationships, but a certain degree of friction does exist.
 Eviction is one such situation when the landlord wants to resume possession of his rented-out property, which a tenant already occupies.